itsaboutcode/flutternotes/dart/dart_conditional_flows.md

 ## `assert`

-- `assert` terminate the execution if the condition in its parentheses isn’t true (only in testing/debug mode).
+- `assert` terminates the execution if the condition in its parentheses isn’t true (only in testing/debug mode).

 - It's not effective in production code.